Learn English with Vox Podcasts

 (A) Different types of clean energy

-(B) The dangerous of nuclear energy
+(B) The dangers of nuclear energy

 (C) The best types of renewable energy